FunkinCrew/Funkin/README.md

 Other installations you'd need is the additional libraries, a fully updated list will be in `Project.xml` in the project root, but here are the one's I'm using as of writing.

 Run each command to install the libary.
+(Most will be installed when you setup HaxeFlixel)

 ```
-haxelib install hscript
-haxelib install flixel-ui
 haxelib install newgrounds
 haxelib git polymod https://github.com/larsiusprime/polymod.git
 ```